How does this medication work? What will it do for me?

 Heat stroke: When trospium is taken in a hot environment, it can cause fever and heat stroke due to decreased sweating.
 Be sure to drink enough water if you are in a hot environment for a prolonged period of time.

-Liver function: If you have moderate liver function impairment, your condition should be monitored closely by their doctor while you are taking trospium.
+Liver function: If you have moderate liver function impairment, your condition should be monitored closely by your doctor while you are taking trospium.
 The safety and effectiveness of using trospium for people with severe liver function impairment have not been established.

 Medical conditions: The safety and effectiveness of trospium have not been established for people with congestive heart failure, low blood potassium levels, heart attack, or other conditions associated with an increased risk of abnormal heart rhythms.

 Narrow-angle glaucoma: If you are being treated for narrow-angle glaucoma, you should use trospium only if the benefits outweigh the risks.
 Talk to your doctor about the risks and benefits of using this medication.
+Report any changes in vision to your doctor as soon as possible while you are taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.